MWeerasinghe/mide_2/README.md

 # middleware_project

+# warnings
+.env file and docker files are public here keep in mind that

 # node packages that need
 all are included in package-lock.json file so no need to install manually all are installed when image is running.